Success with Student Savings!

-- In lieu of interest, students will receive incentives from State Nebraska Bank & Trust based on frequency of deposits.
+- In lieu of interest, students receive incentives (in Spanish) from State Nebraska Bank & Trust based on frequency of deposits.

 - On the student’s first deposit, no matter when that occurs, State Nebraska Bank & Trust will deposit $5.00 into the student’s account as an incentive to participate in the program.

-- 5th & 6th grade students have been hired as tellers for this branch and will be supervised by bank employees and Andi Diediker, 5th grade math teacher and the school contact for this in-school savings program.
+- 5th & 6th grade students are hired as tellers for this branch and supervised by bank employees and school staff.

 Parent Permission Form

-Download the Parent Permission Letter so your child can open an account at the SNB Blue Devil Branch.
+Download the Parent Permission Form so your child can open an account at the SNB Blue Devil Branch.
 Please sign and return to school via your teacher or the office at any time during the school year.
 Start saving today!

 When is the SNB Blue Devil Branch open?

-Bank Days begin October 24th, 2019, and end April 30th, 2020.
-The SNB Blue Devil Branch will be open every Thursday morning, 7:30-8:20 am, in the school cafeteria to accept student deposits.
-Cash is encouraged; however, we will accept coins limited to one small snack-size bag per deposit.
+Bank Days begin November 12th, 2020, and end April 29th, 2021.
+The SNB Blue Devil Branch will be open every Thursday morning at 7:45am, in the school gym to accept student deposits.
+Cash is encouraged; however, we accept coins limited to one small snack-size bag per deposit.
 The branch will re-open with each school year.

 How do I become a teller?